walmis/VPforce-TelemFFB/README.md

 - `--teleplot` is the destination IP:port address for teleplot.fr telemetry plotting service (default is "127.0.0.1:47269").
 This service allows you to plot telemetry data over time.
 - `-p` or `--plot` is used to specify telemetry item names to send to teleplot, separated by spaces
-- `-D` or `--device` is used to specify the Rhino device USB VID:PID (default is "ffff:2055") 1.1 Telemetry effects mainly uses Constant Force and Periodic effects.
-On the Rhino it was tested with 50% Periodic effect slider, and 100% CF effect slider setting.
+- `-D` or `--device` is used to specify the Rhino device USB VID:PID (default is "ffff:2055")

+2. Telemetry effects mainly uses Constant Force and Periodic effects.
+On the Rhino it was tested with **50% Periodic** effect slider, and **100% CF** effect slider setting.
-2. Run DCS World
+3. Run DCS World
-3. Enjoy enhanced FFB effects while flying various aircrafts in DCS World!
+4. Enjoy enhanced FFB effects while flying various aircrafts in DCS World!

 ## Contributing
 If you're interested in contributing to the project, feel free to submit pull requests or open issues on the Github page.
 Your feedback and suggestions are always welcome!